Spironolactone: Menstrual disturbances

-Spironolactone at higher doses can cause menstrual irregularities as a side effect in women.
-These irregularities include metrorrhagia (intermenstrual bleeding), amenorrhea (absence of menstruation), and breakthrough bleeding.
+Spironolactone at higher doses can cause menstrual irregularities as a side effect in women, including metrorrhagia (intermenstrual bleeding), amenorrhea (absence of menstruation), and breakthrough bleeding.
 They are common during spironolactone therapy, with 10 to 50% of women experiencing them at moderate doses and almost all experiencing them at a high doses.
 For example, about 20% of women experienced menstrual irregularities with 50 to 100 mg/day spironolactone, whereas about 70% experienced menstrual irregularities at 200 mg/day.
 Most women taking moderate doses of spironolactone develop amenorrhea, and normal menstruation usually returns within two months of discontinuation.
 Spironolactone produces an irregular and anovulatory pattern of menstrual cycles.
 It is also associated with metrorrhagia and menorrhagia (heavy menstrual bleeding) in large percentages of women, as well as with polymenorrhea (short menstrual cycles).
 The medication reportedly has no birth control effect.

-It has been suggested that the weak progestogenic activity of spironolactone is responsible for these effects, although this has not been established and spironolactone has been shown to possess insignificant progestogenic and antiprogestogenic activity even at high dosages in women.
+The weak progestogenic activity of spironolactone has been suggested to be responsible for these effects, although not established, and spironolactone has been shown to possess insignificant progestogenic and antiprogestogenic activity even at high dosages in women.
 An alternative proposed cause is inhibition of 17α-hydroxylase and hence sex steroid metabolism by spironolactone and consequent changes in sex hormone levels.
 Indeed, CYP17A1 genotype is associated with polymenorrhea.
-Regardless of their mechanism, the menstrual disturbances associated with spironolactone can usually be controlled well by concomitant treatment with a birth control pill, due to the progestin component.
+Regardless of their mechanism, the menstrual disturbances associated with spironolactone can usually be controlled well by concomitant treatment with a birth-control pill, due to the progestin component.

 Mood changes

-Research is mixed on whether antimineralocorticoids like spironolactone have positive or negative effects on mood.
-In any case, it is possible that spironolactone might have the capacity to increase the risk of depressive symptoms.
+Research is mixed on whether antimineralocorticoids such as spironolactone have positive or negative effects on mood.
+In any case, spironolactone might have the capacity to increase the risk of depressive symptoms.
 However, a 2017 hybrid systematic review found that the incidence of depression in women treated with spironolactone for acne was less than 1%.
 Likewise, a 10-year observational study found that the incidence of depression in 196 transgender women taking high-dose spironolactone in combination with an estrogen was less than 1%.

 Lipid changes

-Spironolactone has been found to increase LDL ("bad") cholesterol and decrease HDL ("good") cholesterol levels at the relatively high doses used in women with polycystic ovary syndrome (PCOS).
+Spironolactone has been found to increase LDL ("bad") cholesterol and decrease HDL ("good") cholesterol levels at the relatively high doses used in women with polycystic ovary syndrome.
 As such, it may have unfavorable effects on the blood lipid profile in this context.
-Heightened LDL cholesterol levels are a potential risk factor for cardiovascular disease such as atherosclerosis or coronary heart disease.
-Consequently, it has been said that spironolactone should not be given to women with dyslipidemia (e.g., high cholesterol).
-Unfavorable lipid changes have also been seen with other antiandrogens, like cyproterone acetate and bicalutamide.
+Heightened LDL cholesterol levels are a potential risk factor for cardiovascular disease, such as atherosclerosis or coronary heart disease.
+Consequently, spironolactone probably should not be given to women with dyslipidemia (e.g., high cholesterol).
+Unfavorable lipid changes have also been seen with other antiandrogens, such as cyproterone acetate and bicalutamide.

 Rare reactions

-Aside from hyperkalemia, spironolactone may rarely cause adverse reactions such as anaphylaxis, kidney failure, hepatitis (two reported cases, neither serious), agranulocytosis, DRESS syndrome, Stevens–Johnson syndrome or toxic epidermal necrolysis.
+Aside from hyperkalemia, spironolactone may rarely cause adverse reactions such as anaphylaxis, kidney failure, hepatitis (two reported cases, neither serious), agranulocytosis, DRESS syndrome, Stevens–Johnson syndrome, or toxic epidermal necrolysis.
 Five cases of breast cancer in patients who took spironolactone for prolonged periods of time have been reported.